tatianegercina/FinTech/01-Lesson-Plans/12-NLP/1/LessonPlan.md

 first_result = [word.lower() for word in words if word.lower() not in sw]
 ```

-Two important notes here: First, we choose to instantiate the list of stopwords as a set because a set is more efficient computationally than a list when we want to determine whether or not a word exists in it.
-This is not a big difference when we only want to do this once, but if you have large numbers of documents and words, the time efficiency can become significant.
-Second, we want to use the .lower() string function to make all words in the list lowercase when we evaluate them because stopwords are only in lowercase.
-We can output the words either in their regular case or in all lowercase—usually, the latter is preferred because this is one more way of normalizing words.
-This becomes important if we're doing something like frequency analysis because words like "orange" and "Orange," in most cases, mean the same thing regardless of capitalization.
+Two important notes: First, we choose to instantiate the list of stopwords as a set, because a set is more efficient computationally than a list when we want to determine if a word exists in it or not.
+This isn't a big difference when we only want to do this once, but with large numbers of documents and words, time efficiency can become significant.
+Second, we want to use the .lower() string function to make all words in the list lowercase when we evaluate them, because stopwords are only in lowercase.
+We can output the words either in their regular case, or in all lowercase.
+Usually, the latter is preferred, because this is one more way of normalizing words.
+This becomes important when doing something like frequency analysis, because words like "orange" and "Orange," in most cases, mean the same thing regardless of capitalization.

 ![stopwords1](Images/stopwords1.PNG)